vipulnaik/working-drafts/eaf/levels-of-donation.md

 ## Leveling up

-If you happen to believe that the most scalable interventions are also the most high-value, and that these have alrady beeen figured out, leveling up doesn't matter that much *per se* -- your giving won't change qualitatively.
+If you happen to believe that the most scalable interventions are also the most high-value, and that these have already been figured out, leveling up doesn't matter that much *per se* -- your giving won't change qualitatively.
 For instance, if you think that GiveDirectly is the best use of the next trillion dollars of your money, it doesn't